ctz/graviola/README.md

 - [s2n-bignum]: Apache-2.0 OR ISC or MIT-0
 - [cryptogams]: BSD-3-Clause OR GPL-2.0-only

-New code written for Graviola is licensed under Apache-2.0 or MIT-0.
+New code written for Graviola is licensed under Apache-2.0 OR ISC OR MIT-0.

 Because we have a mix of licenses, every file has a `SPDX-License-Identifier` comment.